romilsosilva73/ExemploBaseCypress/README.md

 * **Centralization:** If an API endpoint or interface selector is changed, maintenance is performed in a single file, reducing impact and maintenance effort.

 * **Dynamism:** Allows the organization and generation of data sets in a structured way, including the use of techniques such as *Spread Operator* for creating dynamic data (e.g., unique emails).

+### 🔗 Front-end + Back-end Integration
+In addition to domain separation, this framework allows the integration of Back-end commands and data directly into Front-end tests.
+This enables:

+- Reuse of API commands across different testing contexts.
+- Fast Data Management: Creation and cleanup of test data via API during Web test execution.
+- Hybrid Testing (UI + API): Validating that UI actions are correctly reflected in the database/API in real-time.

+### 🎯 Isolated Execution by Layer
+The architecture supports the isolated execution of test suites.
+Depending on the context, you can:

+- Run suites focused exclusively on API validation, with no UI overhead.
+- Rapidly validate business rules, contracts, and data persistence.
+- Use Back-end tests as a reliable foundation for CI/CD pipelines and smoke tests.

 ---